Politics of the Democratic Republic of the Congo: Félix Tshisekedi Presidency (2019–present)

 The political allies of former president Joseph Kabila, who stepped down in January 2019, maintained control of key ministries, the legislature, judiciary and security services.
 However, President Felix Tshisekedi succeeded to strengthen his hold on power.
 In a series of moves, he won over more legislators, gaining the support of almost 400 out of 500 members of the National Assembly.
 The pro-Kabila speakers of both houses of parliament were forced out.
 In April 2021, the new government was formed without the supporters of Kabila.
 President Felix Tshisekedi succeeded to oust the last remaining elements of his government who were loyal to former leader Joseph Kabila.

+After the 2023 presidential election, Tshisekedi had a clear lead in his run for a second term.
+Despite the economic growth, numerous Congolese citizens were voicing concerns about the decline of the Congolese franc, which is significantly affecting their everyday experiences.
+Despite the nation's abundant mineral resources and sizable population, the quality of life has not substantially improved for the majority, as conflict, corruption, and inadequate governance continue to endure.
+During his reelection campaign, he reiterated promises from five years prior, including job creation, enhancing economic stability, and addressing the persistent insecurity that has plagued the eastern region for thirty years, resulting in the loss of millions of lives.
+On 20 December 2023, official said that President Felix Tshisekedi had been re-elected with 73% of the vote.
+Nine opposition candidates signed a declaration rejecting the election and called for a rerun.
+In January, following the election, the major opposition candidate, Moise Katumbi was momentarily placed under house arrest but this was quickly rectified by the governor of Haut-Katanga province.

+The ruling party, President Tshisekedi's UDPS, won the majority of seats in general elections, winning 69 seats in the 500-member National Assembly ahead of 44 other parties.

+In October 2025, former president Joseph Kabila, was sentenced to death in absentia for alleged collaboration with the rebel group M23.